 Accommodation: The volunteers will stay with the host family/hostel identified by VIN.
 The living facilities are simple and basic.
 Male and female volunteers will share the same living area with separate rooms.
 The volunteers sleep on simple beds / mattress.
 Please bring your sleeping bag.

 Language: Basic English should be spoken among the participants

-Participation Fee: The participation fee is 200 Euros (+30 Euro for transportation), which is to be paid on arrival at VIN Office, or upon booking the placement by PayPal or bank transfer before the placement.
+Participation Fee: The participation fee is 200 Euros (+30 Euro for transportation), which is to be paid on arrival at VIN Office.

 The Participation Fee Covers:

 - Food and Accommodation: Nepali Standard at a local host family – 3 meals a day

 - Transportation: Airport pick up and pick up and drop to the working community site

 - Materials for the work-camp and community development projects support

 - Local volunteers’ support cost

 - 24 hours’ emergency support